MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/setup-custom-domain-url.md

 11. Next based on your chosen identity type, follow the steps below:
     * **For Social Accounts or email based authentication** like Google, Microsoft and Facebook [follow these steps](../../infrastructure-management/configure-your-platform-infrastructure/setup-custom-domain-url.md#for-social-accounts-like-google-microsoft-and-facebook)
     * **For Azure Active Directory** (aka Work or School account) [follow these steps](../../infrastructure-management/configure-your-platform-infrastructure/setup-custom-domain-url.md#for-azure-active-directory-work-or-school-account)
-    * **For phone number authentication**, create a support ticket from [Community Training HelpDesk](https://go.microsoft.com/fwlink/?linkid=2104630) using the following values.
+    * **For phone number authentication**, create a support ticket from [Microsoft Community Training HelpDesk](https://go.microsoft.com/fwlink/?linkid=2104630) using the following values.
 Our support team will activate your custom URL in 2-3 business days and notify you of the change.

         |Field|Description|
         |---|---|